CaQtiml/caqtiml.github.io/_portfolio/senior_proj.md

 This blog will explain this project in an informal way, and in-depth details will be omitted.

 Although this project has already been concluded, this blog is not finished yet.
 Unfinished part in this blog will be filled with `--Underconstruction--`.
 However, you can read the slide I (and my friends) used for presenting the project [here](/files/slide_Machine_Learning_Bot_for_Financial_Market_final.pdf).

+## A Concise Informal Project Summary
+As part of our B.Eng Thesis project, our team of three successfully implemented an End-to-End machine learning system for the financial market.
+The project has two primary components: operational implementation, guided by Microsoft MLOps standards, and model experimentation aimed at training robust models.
+Although we focused on cryptocurrency data, the concepts are broadly applicable to other financial products and fields.

+We utilized AWS and DigitalOcean as our cloud providers.
+Almost all infrastructure under these cloud providers were managed by Terraform, which the state file was stored in S3; and DynamoDB was applied to do the state file's lock management.
+Data ingestion was automated via Lambda and EventBridge Rules, while data transformation used ETL pipelines using Mage.ai as a data pipeline tool.
+MLFlow, hosted on an EC2, managed our model experiments.
+Experiment data and models are stored in RDS PostgreSQL and S3.
+Model performance was monitored through a Streamlit dashboard.
+APIs for serving the selected model were automatically built as a Docker image using BentoML and GitHub Actions and deployed using DigitalOcean's App Platform.
+Notably, the MLFlow Alias feature allowed us to change the deployed model without rebuilding the image.

+Our model experimentation involved minute-scale training data.
+After performing a feature engineering, closing price, SMA, and SMA differences were used to train the model.
+We applied various machine learning algorithms and evaluated the model performance using MSE and classification reports.

+The final outcome was a functional E2E machine learning system, adaptable to other use cases.
+While the best model we can achieve didn't perform as robustly as intended, they successfully captured price trends.
+The system leverages free-tier services, making it accessible for companies with limited budgets.
+Therefore, organizations starting to use machine learning can use our project as a guideline to implement the systems according to their needs.

 ## Project Background